20 October, 2019

 The results also show that 6 out of 10 documents published online have inconsistent hyphenation.
 Perhaps even worse is that 4 out of 10 documents have bullets/lists punctuated inconsistently.
 If you bear in mind that not all documents contain lists, the proportion that have mistakes in punctuation is staggering.
 Authors need to do better.

 Of course, not all inconsistencies are errors – some will be 'false positives'.
 For example, in terms of capitalization, there are reasons why a phrase might be capitalized in one place but not in others.
 Some authors put the word 'university' in lowercase when it's describing universities in general, but write 'University' when it's replacing a name.
 However, a quick manual check suggests that relatively few of the inconsistencies highlighted by PerfectIt in Table 1 are false positives.

 Dr Hilary Cadman, a leading science editor, says "PerfectIt doesn't replace the editor's judgement.
 It does pick up occasional inconsistencies that are not actually errors, but the proportion is low.
 And that's not a problem anyway because the program gives me control over the changes I make".

 The first line of defense against consistency errors is simply being aware of them.
 The Top 10 errors listed in Table 1 give authors and editors a reminder of important things to check before documents are published.

 However, the best way to improve consistency in documents is to run PerfectIt.
 The program quickly locates consistency mistakes throughout the text.
 Instead of painstakingly looking for each error, PerfectIt scans an entire document in seconds, leaving you more time to focus on the things that matter most: your words and their meaning.

-PerfectIt has a free trial and can be downloaded from the Intelligent Editing website.
+PerfectIt has a free trial and can be downloaded below.